 SummaryEarning ride sharing income is really popular and many people do so quite successfully.
 To do it successfully however, you need to be prepared and make sure you treat it as a business, because whether you think it is or not, the ATO regards it as a business.

 A great first step is to get some factual and professional advice, and we would be more than happy to help.
-To take the first step, you can email us or call us on (02) 6533 1920.
+To take the first step, contact us, we would be happy to help.

 Be thoughtful, be deliberate, be successful.